©Psychedelics.com

-Alex Grey psychedelic art
+Alex Grey Psychedelics

 Psychedelic Art Legend Alex Grey Reveals His Favorite Artists and Shares How to Return to a “State of Wonder”

-Disclaimer | In Crisis?
+Safety Disclaimer | In Crisis?

 What came first: art or psychedelics?
 We have plenty of evidence to suggest that humans have been creating the former and leveraging the latter since before the dawn of civilization as we know it—frequently combining the two.

 Cave paintings that portray psychedelic mushrooms dating back over 10,000 years have been found worldwide, perhaps the most notable — and elaborate — of which is the Mushroom Bee Figure discovered in Tassili n’Ajjer, Algeria, which is nearly 7,000 – 9,000 years old.
-For the sake of timescale, that’s over 2,000 years before the Pyramids of Giza were constructed, right about when the first cities were just beginning to take shape.(1, 2)
+For the sake of timescale, that’s over 2,000 years before the Pyramids of Giza were constructed, right about when the first cities were just beginning to take shape.(12)

-cave paintings showing psychedelic mushrooms
+psychedelic cave paintings

 A few thousand years later, the psychedelic rites of the Eleusinian Mysteries were central to Ancient Greek culture, inspiring some of its most prominent artists and thinkers.
 These included the playwright Aristophanes, who famously wrote of the Mysteries in a play that prominently featured a chorus of singing frogs.(3)